Participation Portal

 PROPOSAL TYPES

-Maximum Submissions: An individual may be the First/Presenting Author on a maximum of two (2) unique submissions (either two oral, two posters, or one of each).
+Maximum Submissions.
+An individual may be the First/Presenting Author on a maximum of two (2) unique submissions (either two oral, two posters, or one of each).
+There is no limit to the number of abstracts an individual can co-author.

-Duplicate Submissions (submitting the same abstract with only minor changes to multiple formats/categories) are strictly prohibited and will result in rejection.
+Duplicate Submissions. (submitting the same abstract with only minor changes to multiple formats/categories) are strictly prohibited and will result in rejection.

-Abstract/SOI Submission
+Abstract/SoI Submission